 It’s this history and legacy that has allowed DU to build and reinvent for the future and paved the way for DU IMPACT 2025.
 Chopp discussed how the University’s strategic plan is already coming to fruition by examining its four transformative directions.

 She talked about how the Learning Effectiveness Program and Campus Life and Inclusive Excellence are helping students learn and lead in the 21st century.
 Chopp discussed how the Joseph and Loretta Law Institute for Arts and Technology is just one way DU is helping to create and expand knowledge that addresses society’s challenges.
-She highlighted how the Veterans Advocacy Project, the Barton Institute for Philanthropy, the Center for Community Engagement and Service Learning (CCESL), and the Interdisciplinary Research Incubator for the Study of (In)Equity (IRISE) are all partnering with the community to make a difference in Denver and the Rocky Mountain West.
+She highlighted how the Veterans Advocacy Project, the Barton Institute for Philanthropy, the Center for Community Engagement to advance Scholarship & Learning (CCESL), and the Interdisciplinary Research Incubator for the Study of (In)Equity (IRISE) are all partnering with the community to make a difference in Denver and the Rocky Mountain West.
 Finally, she talked about the success of DU’s student-athletes and coaches in fostering the notion of One DU.

 “We have much to celebrate,” Chopp said.
 “But just like those builders and innovators who have gone before us, we’re not here to reminisce about past successes.
 The question we’re here to answer is — what comes next?”

 Part of this is being answered by the Denver Advantage — a family of projects that addresses several pressing needs.
 A new Community Commons will replace the Driscoll Student Center and provide a gathering place for students, faculty, staff and the community.
 A new residence hall will provide much-needed accommodations for first-year students.
 And a new Pioneer Career Achievement Center will help students connect with more than 140,000 DU alumni worldwide.